 The Awning Clips will work with any tie-down system you choose to use

 The hooks are made in Australia and manufactured using quality Stainless Steel.
 There are two in a pack and they come with a lifetime warranty.
 They are lightweight and durable.
 UV will not affect it nor perish over time like ropes or slings.

 Easy to fit – Installation

-The Clips are designed to fit most rollout awnings including the following;
+The Clips are designed to fit most rollout awnings.
+It includes the following:

 • Dometic 8300, 8500